-So where exactly should you set up your tripod and put your galaxy and constellation-spotting skills to work?
-Here are a few star-studded dark-sky parks to set your sights on this spring and summer.
+Today, the U.S. has 88 national and state parks designated as dark-sky destinations: places with exceptional starry nights and nocturnal viewing opportunities.
+But where exactly should you set up your telescope or binoculars and put your galaxy- and constellation-spotting skills to work?
+Here are eight star-studded, dark-sky parks to set your sights on visiting.

 Great Basin National Park, Nevada